T3tsuo/PokemonUI/README.md

 # Game Configuration:
 * Make battle log as minimized as possible and lock the chat.
 * Set window size: 1280x720 in Settings.
-* Turn off, 'Show Overworld in Battle', 'Show Battle Background' and 'Show Border Tiles' in Settings/Video.
+* Turn off, 'Show Overworld in Battle' and 'Show Battle Background' in Settings/Video.
 * Extract the 'black_battle_options.zip' and add it as a custom Pokemmo theme (search up how to add custom themes to the game).